Rocky Mountain Avalanche Krispie Bars

 Childish?
 Maybe.
 Delicious?
 Yes.

-Also called avalanche bark, these upgraded Rice Krispie Treats are packed with peanut butter, chocolate chips and plenty of miniature marshmallows.
+Also known as avalanche bark, these Rice Krispie Treats contain peanut butter, chocolate chips, and lots of mini marshmallows.

-Rocky Mountain Chocolate Factory is known for their giant avalanche bars (and their Tiger Butter)!
+People know Rocky Mountain Chocolate Factory for their giant avalanche bars and their Tiger Butter!

 • Most importantly, rice krispies!